varnishcache/varnish-cache/doc/sphinx/tutorial/advanced_topics.rst

 Varnish can cache create web pages by putting different pages together.
 These *fragments* can have individual cache policies.
-If you have a web site with a list showing the 5 most popular articles on your site this list can probably be cached as a fragment and included in all the other pages.
+If you have a web site with a list showing the 5 most popular articles on your site, this list can probably be cached as a fragment and included in all the other pages.
 Used properly it can dramatically increase your hit rate and reduce the load on your servers.
 ESI looks like this::